pantheon-systems/documentation/source/_docs/settings-php.md

 keywords: drupal, settings.php, database configuration, configuration
 contributors: mmenavas
 ---
-The Drupal system configuration in code is set in:
+The Drupal system configuration in code is set in the `sites/default/settings.php` file.
-`sites/default/settings.php`

-Drupal 8 sites on Pantheon run an unmodified version of core, bundled with a custom `settings.php` file which includes the necessary `settings.pantheon.inc`.
+Drupal 8 sites on Pantheon run an unmodified version of core, bundled with a custom `settings.php` file that includes the necessary `settings.pantheon.inc`.
 If the stock `settings.php` file is used in place of the bundled file, the site will stop working on Pantheon.

-For Drupal 6/7, Pantheon uses a variant of Pressflow Drupal to allow the server to automatically specify configuration settings, such as the database configuration without editing settings.php.
-Permissions are handled automatically by Pantheon, so you can customize settings.php like any other site code.
+For Drupal 6/7, Pantheon uses a variant of Pressflow Drupal to allow the server to automatically specify configuration settings, such as the database configuration without editing `settings.php`.
+Permissions are handled automatically by Pantheon, so you can customize `settings.php` like any other site code.

 <div class="alert alert-danger" role="alert"><h4>Warning</h4>
-You should NEVER put the database connection information for a Pantheon database within your settings.php.
+You should never put the database connection information for a Pantheon database within your <code>settings.php</code> file.
 These credentials will change.
-If you are having connection errors, please ensure you are running Pressflow core.
-This is a requirement and is not optional.</div>
+If you are having connection errors, make you are running Pressflow core.
+This is a requirement.</div>

 ## Pantheon Articles on settings.php

-The following articles include techniques and configurations for settings.php on Pantheon:
+The following articles include techniques and configurations for `settings.php` on Pantheon:

 - [Reading Pantheon Environment Configuration](/docs/read-environment-config) (including domain\_access)
 - [Redis as a Caching Backend](/docs/redis)